I’m all about life truths right now because I’m raising daughters.

 Panicked, I rushed from the bathroom and immediately told my mother that we needed to put our dog in the house.

-So the dog could protect the china and the silver and the toaster oven.
+The dog could protect the china and the silver and the toaster oven from all the unsavory toaster oven thievery.

 My mother stared at me as if I had 27 heads and firmly said “NO.”